joseph-padfield/film-collector-app/README.md

 ## (WORK IN PROGRESS) Film Collector API Documentation

-## Introduction
-This project is a film collector app that allows users to manage their film collection.
-It uses the TMDB API to search for and display film information, and stores the collection data in a SQL database.
-The app is built with Slim framework.
+This Film Collector App is a full-stack web application designed to help users manage and organise their personal film libraries.
+Built with a PHP backend using the Slim framework, it integrates the TMDB API to fetch and display rich film data, while securely storing user collections in a structured SQL database.
+The backend architecture follows modular design principles, leveraging dependency injection for clean, maintainable code across logging, database access, and data models.
+Core security best practices - including strict typing, CORS policy enforcement, and input validation - have been implemented to safeguard endpoints and enhance the overall resilience of the application.

 ---